Alessi (Italian company)

-Alessi is a housewares and kitchen utensil company in Italy, manufacturing and marketing everyday items authored by a wide range of designers, architects, and industrial designers — including Achille Castiglioni, Richard Sapper, Alessandro Mendini, Ettore Sottsass, Wiel Arets, Zaha Hadid, Toyo Ito, Tom Kovac, Greg Lynn, MVRDV, Jean Nouvel, UN Studio, Michael Graves, and Philippe Starck.
+Alessi S.p.A. is an Italian design-led housewares manufacturer based in Omegna, Piedmont.
+Founded by Giovanni Alessi in 1921, the company became known for collaborating with architects and industrial designers to produce iconic everyday objects, and many Alessi products are held in museum collections worldwide.
+In 2020 Alessi became a legally recognised società benefit (benefit corporation) and is also a Certified B Corporation.

 History

 Alessi was founded in 1921 by Giovanni Alessi who was born in Italy and raised in Switzerland.
-A few years after World War 1, Alessi started with producing a wide range of tableware items in nickel, chromium and silver-plated brass.
+A few years after World War I, Alessi started with producing a wide range of tableware items in nickel, chromium and silver-plated brass.
 The company began when Carlo Alessi (born 1916), the son of Giovanni, was named chief designer.
 Between 1935 and 1945 he developed most of the products Alessi released.

 1950s and 1960s

 In 1969 the company was under the leadership of Carlo Alessi.
 It was his brother Luigi who introduced the collaboration with external designers in 1955.
 With some architects, he designed several items that were created for the hotel needs.
 He helped introduce many best-sellers, such as the historical series of wire baskets.
 From 1957 by Luigi Massaroni and Carlo Mazzeri.
 This was designed in a series with an Ice bucket and Ice tongs as part of the Program 4 for the 11 Triennale in Milan.
 This was the first time that the Alessi products got shown with manufactured goods.
 The 1950s were a difficult time as it was only a few years after World War II and many people could not afford to buy designer objects.